Oak View, California

 Oak View is an unincorporated community in Ventura County, California, United States.
 The community is located along the Ventura River in a narrow valley between the towns of Casitas Springs (south) and Mira Monte (north).
 Lake Casitas and the community of Ojai are also nearby.
-At the 2010 census, the population of Oak View was 4,066, down from 4,199 at the 2000 census, making it the third largest community between Ojai and the city of Ventura.
+At the 2020 census, the population of Oak View was 6,215, making it the third largest community between Ojai and the city of Ventura.
 For statistical purposes, the United States Census Bureau has defined Oak View as a census-designated place (CDP).
 The census definition of the area may not precisely correspond to local understanding of the area with the same name.

 Etymology

 Oak View was given its name in 1925 due to the garden-like appearance of its many oak groves.

 History

 The town of Oak View was established as a 'bedroom community' during the late 1940s and early 1950s, primarily home to local oil industry workers who found work in nearby Ventura.
 Besides nearby downtown Ojai, Oak View is the only other town in the Ojai Valley with a discernible "downtown", which has developed along the Ventura Avenue/Highway 33 corridor.
 Oak View's 'downtown' has a number of businesses and services that have withstood the test of time and economic conditions.
 Among them, you'll find a post office, a grocery store, a grocery mart, one bank, a Thai restaurant, a coffee house/restaurant, a Mexican restaurant, a pizza parlor, two automobile repair shops, two tire shops, two self-serve gasoline stations, two coffee shops, an equipment rental yard, several hair stylists, a pet supplies store, a liquor store, a walk-in medical office, a car wash, and a laundromat.

 At various times over the years, some locals have considered incorporating as a city, as an alternative to County of Ventura governance.
 Some considered a name change to "River City."
 But, until the town has the ability to provide the same services as an incorporated city, this won't happen.